Shimizu-Kanta/selogger-C-6.0.0/DataFormat.md

 The `discard` mode produce no files.

-### Binary Omniscient Execuion Trace (format=omni)
+### Omniscient Execution Trace (format=omni, omnibinary)

+#### log-NNNNN.txt (Textual trace files)

+In the textual omniscient mode (format=omni), SELogger produces text files recording all runtime events.
+Each file is written in a CSV format having four columns: Seqnum, DataId, ThreadId, and Value.
+Each row indicates an event having the four attributes.

+- Seqnum indicates the order of events
+- DataId is an ID to obtain static information of the event from dataids.txt
+- ThreadID represents the thread of execution on which the event occurred
+- Value associated with the event.

+#### log-NNNNN.slg (Binary trace files)

-In the binary omniscient mode, SELogger produces `.slg` files with a sequential number recording all runtime events observed during a program execution.
+In the binary omniscient mode (format=omnibinary), SELogger produces `.slg` files with a sequential number recording all runtime events observed during a program execution.

 The `selogger.reader.LogPrinter` class is to translate the binary format into a text format.